Cobra Classic Roadster LTD.

 The Classic Roadsters Ltd. Cobra kit takes a few liberties with the original Cobra's specs, all in the name of comfort.
 With four more inches in the wheelbase, two extra inches in width, and doors that are six inches longer than the stocker, it's far, far easier to get comfortable inside and for those that know, that added length is often desired by those with track intentions for the improved control.
 But the changes are a big improvement and not immediately apparent unless there's a real Cobra nearby (good luck finding one), and honestly, at this point does it even matter?
-The bright yellow paint was applied in 2019 and is a great attention-grabbing shade inspired by Allen Grant's #96 racer, and true to that homage black stripes were added to complete the killer look.
+As mentioned, the fresh and bright yellow paint was applied just 300 miles ago this year and is a great attention-grabbing shade inspired by Allen Grant's #96 racer, and true to that homage black stripes were added to complete the killer look.
 Finish quality is excellent and you can see the extra time that went into prepping the surface for that shiny, show-quality yellow paint.
 With a Classic Roadster body you get extra thick, top-notch fiberglass, along with real Ford door hinges, door latches, and hood latch, so everything is incredibly sturdy and will continue to stand the test of time.
 The side pipes add even more bright hardware to flow with the look of the rest of the roadster, the windshield is Lexan competition, there are wind wings and tinted visors, and the thick-wall roll bar is FIA height for proper helmet clearance.
-It's got 13,969 miles on the original body and frame and it shows that someone took care of this car and treated it like was always something special.
+It shows that someone took care of this car and treated it like was always something special.